Instructors' Certification Program

-PLEASE NOTE: To register with USEA’s Instructors’ Certification Program, ask questions, and/or obtain further information about ICP, contact Nancy Knight at firstname.lastname@example.org (703 669-9997) or Sue Hershey at email@example.com (412 963-6359), both located within the Eastern Time zone.
+To register with USEA’s Instructors’ Certification Program, ask questions, and/or obtain further information about ICP, contact Nancy Knight at email@example.com (703-669-9997) or Sue Hershey at firstname.lastname@example.org (412-963-6359), both located within the Eastern Time zone.

-- Submit to Nancy Knight verifications of your instruction from 3 of the highest-competing students whom you are teaching and/or have taught.
-See below for detail about the competition level of those students.
+2. Submit verifications of your instruction from three of the highest-competing students whom you are teaching and/or have taught.

-- Attend as a candidate instructor the required ICP Levels I/II Workshops Pair or the required Levels III/IV Workshop, whichever you deem appropriate to your knowledge, eye, skill,and experience as an instructor.
-(See below for definitions of ICP Levels. ) Find Workshops on the ICP calendar page of this website; contact a Workshop host to enter a Workshop.
+3. Attend the required ICP Levels I/II Workshops Pair or the required Levels III/IV Workshop as a candidate instructor.
+Choose the level I/II or III/IV Workshops in accordance with the definition of ICP levels.
+Find Workshops on the ICP calendar page of this website; contact a Workshop host to enter a Workshop.

 1.)
 ICP Levels Defined

 2.)
 The Regular ICP Certificate and the Provisional ICP Certificate

 3.)
 Segments of the Instructors’ Certification Program: ICP Workshops, ICP Assessments, and ICP Continuing Education

 Order your ICP Standards Booklet | ICP Workbook